lngng/moDSTogether/README.md

 # Installing Git

 There are a few options for using git to track a project.
 Behind all of them is the same command-based system that you're probably somewhat familiar with.
 Paired with a hosting option, a git-tracked project can extend those commands and its endless benefits to a team of any size.
-We'll be using GitHub for that.
+We'll be using GitHub to host ours.

-There happens to be a desktop git solution made by Github and it doesn't suck, so we'll use that.
+There happens to be a desktop git solution made by Github and it doesn't suck, so we'll use that for now.

 ## [Github for Desktop](https://desktop.github.com/)